Nancy

 Came with the bunk beds.
 Upper bunk to be removed, leaving a "couch" below

-Big dinette in the rear - will leave it down as a full time bed.
+Big dinette in the rear - will make it a full time bed.

 Powered fan in the roof vent and it actually works!